dfilaretti/img2ascii_rust/README.md

 ```
 #### Stretching the input image prior to mapping

-A second method we could use instead is to continue
+A second solution could be to continue
-mapping pixels to characters 1:1 (i.e. each pixel is represented by a single character) but in order to
+mapping one pixel to one character (without repetition) but in order to
 fix the aspect ratio we stretch the input image horizontally by a factor of 2 or 3 to compensate for the
 horizontal squeezing effect.